Lerold/CTF_SF25_LEDs/README.md

    PORT=5000
    ```

-3. Configure the number of satellites (optional):
+3. Configure the number of satellites and LEDs per satellite:
    - Open `led_controller.py`
-   - Find the `SATELLITE_COUNT` variable at the top of the file
+   - Find the `SATELLITE_COUNT` and `LEDS_PER_SATELLITE` variables at the top of the file
-   - Change the value to match your number of satellites/LEDs
+   - Change the values to match your setup

 4. Enable SPI and PWM on your Raspberry Pi:
    ```bash